solomonturner/skiresort_parkingrevenue_excel/README.md

 ## Methodology & Exploratory Data Analysis (EDA)

-Excel was the only tool used for this analysis — from combining and cleaning the raw files to building the visualizations below.
-Two patterns emerged early:
+Excel was the only tool used for this analysis, from combining and cleaning the raw files to building the visualizations below.
+Two key patterns emerged early:

-- A **drastic decline in parking revenue** starting partway through the 2024/25 season
+- A **significant decline in parking revenue** beginning at the start of the 2024/25 season.
-- The **majority of premium parkers visited the paid lot only once** across an entire ski season, suggesting the program serves mostly occasional/day-trip visitors rather than repeat local traffic
+- The **majority of premium parkers visited the paid lot only once** during an entire ski season, suggesting the program primarily serves day-trip visitors rather than repeat local traffic.

-The **2024/25 season stands out as the clearest outlier**.
-The scale of the drop points to an external factor rather than the pricing model itself, but confirming that would require data beyond parking transactions alone — such as overall mountain visitation for the same period.
+The **2024/25 season** stands out as the clearest outlier.
+The significant decline suggests an external factor may have influenced results rather than either pricing model alone.
+Confirming the cause would require additional data beyond parking transactions, such as overall mountain visitation figures for the same period.

 ## Key Findings & Visualizations